boggs2louky/EAP/README.md

     GDP = C:/Users/<username here>/Downloads/EAP-main/EAP-main/data/GDP.csv
     POP1980 = C:/Users/<username here>/Downloads/EAP-main/EAP-main/data/USA1980.csv
     POP2020 = C:/Users/<username here>/Downloads/EAP-main/EAP-main/data/USA2020.csv
-    POV89_20 = not really used in the project just using it to play around.

 Select the US Macroeconomics from 1976-2022.ipynb file to open in VS Code, the file should open with cells visible showing Project Title and Intro to project.
 You may need to set the recommended interpreter which if associated with Anaconda 2.3.2 will be python 3.9/3.10 and also allowing the Juypter notebook kernel to be installed within VS Code.